-With so many of us staying at home, there’s no reason why you should inflict any unnecessary heat damage on your strands.
-But, with Zoom calls happening what feels like every 10 minutes, we need to ditch the messy bun once in a while and change things up with a new style.
+With so many of trying to stay cool, there’s no reason why you should inflict any unnecessary heat damage on your strands.
+With Zoom calls happening what feels like every 10 minutes, we need to ditch the messy bun once in a while and change things up with a new style.
 Enter: heatless hairstyles.
 Not only are they healthier for your hair, but they can also help you look put together without actually trying—a major win for all of us struggling to find the motivation to even put on actual pants these days.
-Check out our fave heatless looks you’ll want to wear all summer long.
+Check out our fave heatless looks you’ll want to wear all season long.

 Air-drying your hair often feels like a gamble; you’ll either end up with gorgeous effortless texture or, your hair will resemble a lion’s mane—there is no in-between.
 Understanding how to air-dry your specific hair type will allow you to feel more comfortable going heatless.

 For fine or straight hair: Spritz in a lightweight leave-in conditioner as well as a couple of pumps of volumizing mousse to damp hair.
 Tousle, don’t scrunch, the hair to create volume sans frizz and let hair dry for 10-15 minutes, then apply a wave spray to add texture to any straight ends.